 First of all l would like to thank all of you for sponsoring the Mendocino Monster Century Ride that definitely lived up to its billing.
 The weather was perfect the scenery absolutely gorgeous and all of the volunteers from beginning to end very helpful and friendly.

-There are three rides this year – the Scary Monster is 100 miles (160 kilometers) and includes 9200 feet of climbing - the Hairy Monster is 62 miles (100 kilometers) and includes 6900 feet of climbing – and new this year is the Merry Monster which is 26 miles (41 kilometers) with 750 feet of climbing.
+There are three rides again this year – the Scary Monster is 100 miles (160 kilometers) and includes 9200 feet of climbing - the Hairy Monster is 62 miles (100 kilometers) and includes 6900 feet of climbing – and the Merry Monster is 26 miles (41 kilometers) with 750 feet of climbing.

 All rides depart and finish from Mendocino College, just to the north of Ukiah in Mendocino County, California.
 Both the Scary Monster and the Hairy Monster take you over quiet country roads and include challenging ridge top climbs with stunning panoramas of Mendocino County.
 Both the Scary and Hairy travel through beautiful redwood groves and pastoral farmland, and if you choose the Scary Monster, you’ll also get to ride along the Pacific Ocean.

 The Merry Monster is a beautiful easy ride that goes through some beautiful countryside with vineyard views and peaceful farmlands.

 All three of these rides are really well organized with outstanding rest stops, great food, full SAG vehicle support and a great barbecue meal at the end of the ride.